Yes, I know…another boring FAQ page where I list the questions that people have apparently asked me.

 I am also not a web developer or web designer, so if you are asking me to make some design tweaks or do something technical, I am not the best person for you, but I can recommend the best resources and services available.

-6. With whom have you worked with?
+6. Who have you worked with?

 And these vary from a one-man/woman band to an international remote company.